lustre-labs/lustre/pages/hints/rendering-lists.md

 ## Seeing double

-One example of a visual issue can be seen in the [quickstart program](../guide/01-quickstart.md) where it is possible to briefly see a duplicated cat image before the new image has completely loaded.
+One example of a visual issue can be seen with a variation of the [quickstart program](../guide/01-quickstart.md).
+If new cat images were added to the front of the list instead of being appended, it is possible to briefly see a duplicated cat image before the new image has completely loaded.
 Let's walk through why this happens.

 When you first click the increment button, the http side effect will eventually cause a cat image slug, let's call it `a`, to be added the model's `cat` list.